MagicBeamish/Assembly-Factorial/README.md

 # Assembly Factorial
- A program to take in a number between 1 and 9 and return the factorial of that number.
+ A program to take in a number between 1 and 9 and return the factorial of that number, written on QTSpim.